 For a total investment of €377 million and with an expected profitability (yield on cost) of 5-6%, the Bancelles project offers significant potential for value creation in a very dynamic environment at the heart of the Parisian CBD.
 After restructuring, its space is expected to increase by 45%.
-The project has great ambition in terms of auditorium, restaurant, gym, concierge, modular spaces, parks, etc.
+The project has great ambition in terms of auditorium, restaurant, gym, concierge, modular spaces, parks, of gross rental income in 2019 (+2.4% on a like-for-like basis)